Rank One Perturbations Supported by Hybrid Geometries and Their Deformations: Small Deformations of a Circle in

-It would be interesting to ask how the bound state spectrum and scattering cross section from the above type of potentials change under small deformation of the support of the potentials.
+It would be interesting to ask how the bound state spectrum and scattering cross section for the above (or similar) problems change under small deformation of the support of the rank one perturbations.
 Let us first briefly define the normal deformations of a general curve in two dimensions.
-We consider a planar regular curve $\Gamma$ parametrized with its arc length $s$ with finite length.
+We consider a regular planar curve $\Gamma$ parametrized with its arc length $s$ with finite length.
 The Serret-Frenet equations for this curve are given by $\mathbf{t}=\frac{d \boldsymbol{\gamma}}{ds}$, $\frac{d \mathbf{t}}{d s}=\kappa \mathbf{n}$, and $\frac{d \mathbf{n}}{d s}= - \kappa \mathbf{t}$, where $\mathbf{t}$, $\mathbf{n}$ are the tangent and normal vectors and $\kappa$ is the curvature of the curve $\Gamma$ \cite{do2016differential}.
-The small deformation along its normal direction of the curve $\Gamma$ is defined by
+The small deformation along a normal direction of the curve $\Gamma$ is defined by

-where $\psi$ is assumed to be a smooth function of $s$.
+where $h$ is assumed to be a smooth function of $s$.
 It is worth pointing out that $\epsilon$ here is a small deformation parameter, \textit{not the same parameter used for regularization}.